kebris-c/banner/README.md

 * Custom implementation of `ft_printf` (compatible with 42 projects)
 * Standard C library headers (`stdlib.h`, `unistd.h`, etc.)
 * ANSI color codes defined in `banner.h`
+* !!
+With actual code, you will need to add my other project libft to the root of this one !!.
+If you don't it, you couldn't run ft_banner().
+In addition, you could change dependence function as ft_strdup or ft_printf to the real one strdup or printf and include new headers if needed that contains that external functions.

 ---